dotnet/designs/accepted/2020/platform-exclusion/platform-exclusion.md

 </ItemGroup>
 ```

-The targets of the Blazor Web Assembly SDK would initialize this as follows:
+The targets of the Blazor WebAssembly SDK would initialize this as follows:

 ```XML
 <ItemGroup>